muhammadirfan-360training/RobotToyGame/README.md

 - The robot must not fall off the table during movement.
 This also includes the initial placement of the toy robot.
 - Any move that would cause the robot to fall must be ignored.
-- It is not required to provide any graphical output showing the movement of the toy robot.
 Plain input Examples:
 PLACE 0,0,NORTH PLACE 0,0,NORTH
 MOVE LEFT